 We want to provide that feedback from someone who’s more senior to you, and we can match you with that person, maybe we can match you actual job opportunities and freelance opportunities as well.
 Because, like almost any other platform on the web, there’s real evidence on Mural.
 It’s not just what you’re saying about your work, it’s what you’ve actually done.
 And I think that’s a really rich graph that that that we’re excited to start utilizing the online opportunity for our users.

 Ajay: Congrats on everything going on at Product Gym.
 I’m excited to follow you guys.
-And yeah, we can work together a little more closely and with students potentially.
+And yeah, we can work together a little more closely and with members potentially.

 Product Gym: Have a great holiday.
 We’ll talk soon.
 And this has been another podcast from Product Gym.
 This is Rich, signing out.